 I love photographing woman for style stories.
 Margaret is defiantly a lover of clothes and has a closet full of unique and beautiful pieces.
-She worked and traveled to many stylish cities, working and shopping.
+She worked and traveled to many stylish cities all over the world, working and shopping.

 When I first got to Margaret’s house she was excited!
 She had 5 to 6 outfits laid across her bed.
 They were all very nice but to me a little safe (black, white, and beige).
 So when she said, take a look in my closet to see if there’s something else you want me to wear, I was excited.
 WOW, she had some amazing items with color everywhere.

 I picked out shirts, jackets, and other pants that didn’t match the tops.
 Margaret knows what she looks good in and has great taste.
 She also told me about a boutique that she shops at in Worthington Ohio, called ModeAlise.
 Very cool store with unique style.
 I hear they might be starting an online store!
 I will let you know.

 So here are some of the photos from the shoot and a slideshow at Margaret’s house.
 Make sure you read her style story.

 Let me know what you think, have you ever done a style shoot?
 Are you a lover of clothes?